Bounded t-structures on the category of perfect complexes: The proof of Theorem

+This section sets out to prove Theorem~\ref{T0.1}, and in Theorem~\ref{T0.1} the scheme $X$ is assumed noetherian.
+Hence all open subsets of $X$ are quasicompact and, since asserting that $X$ is quasiseparated is equivalent to the quasicompactness of certain of its open subsets, it's also automatic that $X$ is quasiseparated.
+We can therefore freely apply Theorem~\ref{T29.1} and all parts of Theorem~\ref{T27.1} to $\Dqcs Z(X)$, for any closed subset $Z\subset X$.

+We remark here that everything except Theorem~\ref{T27.1}(iv) will in fact be used.
+The proof of Theorem~\ref{T27.1}(iv) is therefore relegated to its own section~\ref{S28}, allowing the reader to easily skip it.

-Theorems~\ref{T0.1} and \ref{T0.3} are about bounded \tstr s on $\dperf X$, and the idea will be to relate these to the \tstr s they generate in $\Dqc(X)$, in the sense of Reminder~\ref{R9.5}.
-In this section we will explain how to reduce the proofs of Theorems~\ref{T0.1} and \ref{T0.3} to a lemma comparing up to equivalence various \tstr s on $\Dqc(X)$, and in the next section we prove this lemma.
+Theorem~\ref{T0.1} is about bounded \tstr s on $\dperfs ZX$, and the idea of the proof will be to relate these to the \tstr s they generate in $\Dqcs Z(X)$, in the sense of Reminder~\ref{R9.5}.
+A key step in the proof is the following lemma.